BeholdingEye/qnrwp_a/documentation/README_CONTENT_EDITING.md

 ### QNRWP Custom Widget                                            {#w2}

 Enables the selection of a custom widget to display.
-Custom widgets are defined in pages titled "QNRWP-Widget-WidgetType-XXXX", where "WidgetType" is either "Carousel" or "SubHeader", and the "XXXX" part is the unique identifier of the particular widget instance.
+Custom widgets are defined as Subheader or Carousel, using their custom post types.

 * Carousel:

-    :   The system of pages defining the carousel is the same as used for the shortcode.
+    :   The system of Carousel posts defining the carousel is the same as used for the shortcode.
 The advantage of displaying the carousel via the widget is that it can be set to appear in a sidebar, on a number of pages, rather than in the content of a specific page.